 While wrongful death cases are about seeking justice as well as compensation, wrongful death cases are civil cases, which means that if an individual or party is found liable for your family member’s death, their responsibility is solely expressed in monetary damages.
 In North Carolina, the possible damages that may be awarded in a wrongful death case include:

 - Medical expenses that resulted from the accident, including hospital bills, surgeries, doctor’s bills, rehabilitation, and hospice care.

 - Income lost as a result of the person’s death

 - Loss of the deceased person’s protection, care, and other assistance

 - Loss of comfort and companionship

 - Pain and suffering

-North Carolina also allows for punitive damages to be awarded in cases under certain circumstances.
+North Carolina also allows for punitive damages to be awarded under certain circumstances.
 Punitive damages are not intended as compensation for loss; they are used as a way to punish the behavior or conduct that caused the accident.
 It is a way for the courts to send a message that the circumstances that led to the accident are unacceptable and will not be tolerated.

 In the end, punitive damages are meant to serve as a deterrent.
 If punitive damages are awarded in a wrongful death case, they are first doled out to repaying the deceased’s estate for pursuing legal action, then to attorney’s fees, funeral, burial, and medical bills, then to the beneficiaries themselves.

-With over 150 years of combined years of experience, the Monroe personal injury attorneys at DeMayo Law Offices, L.L.P., have the skills and resources it takes to fight for you and get you and your family the compensation you deserve.
+With over 150 years of combined years of experience, the Monroe personal injury attorneys at DeMayo Law Offices have the skills and resources it takes to fight for you and get you and your family the compensation you deserve.
 If your loved one was killed due to someone else’s negligence, please contact us at (704) 291-9200 to schedule a free case evaluation.